Jed Wallace: West Bromwich Albion

 On 23 June 2022, West Bromwich Albion announced the permanent signing of Wallace on a 4-year deal on a free transfer after his contract ran out at his previous club.
 He made his debut on 30 July 2022 in a 1–1 away draw at Middlesbrough, providing an assist for fellow debutant John Swift, and scored his first two goals for the club in a 2–2 away draw at Huddersfield Town on 27 August.
 He started in all 46 EFL Championship games for West Brom in his first season with the club.
 On 5 August 2023, prior to his second season at the club, he was named as the new captain of the team.

+On 15 May 2026, the club announced he would be released at the end of the season when his contract expired.

+Bristol City

+On July 3rd 2026, Bristol City announced the permanent signing of Wallace on a 2-year contract following his departure from West Bromwich Albion.
+On signing for City, he said: “I am really proud and excited to be here.
+I spoke to James (Ellis) and Michael (Skubala) and I am extremely impressed."

 International career

 On 13 March 2013, Wallace was named on the standby list for the England U19 game vs Turkey, on 21 March 2013.
 He was called up again on 2 May, for the 2013 UEFA U19 Championship qualification rounds, against Belgium and Scotland.

 On 24 May, Wallace was an unused substitute in a match against Georgia U19s.
-Five days later, he made international debut, starting in a 3–0 victory against Scotland U19s.
+Five days later, he made his international debut, starting in a 3–0 victory against Scotland U19s.